cohere-ai/cohere-toolkit/src/interfaces/coral-slack-bot/README.md

 ## Database setup

-coral-slack-bot requires a PostgreSQL database instance.
-Once you have PostgreSQL running, the following steps can be used to create a database for the Coral Slack bot.
+The Command Slack bot requires a PostgreSQL database instance.
+Once you have PostgreSQL running, the following steps can be used to create a database for the Command Slack bot.
 These steps are a guide for local development.

-Create a database named `coralslackdb` with user `coralslack` and password `password` (with the `CREATEDB` privilege for [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database) in development only).
+Create a database named `commandslackdb` with user `commandslack` and password `password` (with the `CREATEDB` privilege for [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database) in development only).
 You can do this with the following commands:

 ```shell
 psql --host=localhost --port=5432 --username=postgres